KevinWu098/Blue-Ward/README.md

 # RankBot

-### A simple Discord.py bot written to track my matches and my friend's League of Legends matches.
+### A simple Discord.py bot written with RiotWacher and the Riot Games API to track my matches and my friends' League of Legends matches.

 Utilizes Replit's built-in database, a Flask development server, and UpTimeTobot to remain online and always watching 👀 <sub> (for dirty inters) </sub>.